SaifSunny/EveCode-A-Learning-Management-System-with-Built-in-Compiler-and-File-Management/README.md

 - Commit the changes and push them to your forked repository.
 - Create a pull request to the original repository for review.

-## License

-EveCode is open-source software licensed under the MIT License.
-Please see the LICENSE file for details.

 ## Credits and Acknowledgements